 As part of my continuing inventory management series, this article will deal with these basics and "best practices" of inventory accuracy.
-And in keeping with my recent "British don't you?
-Who?
-Yes, The | want to know is if an item is Who!
-Whatever, I mean, who- 1 in stock? ever.
+And in keeping with my recent "British know who I'm talking about, tomer service, when all they Who!
+Whatever.
+I mean, who- | in stock? ever.
 Or is that whomever?

-Getting in tune with the straight and narrow accurac\
+Gettina in tune with the straight and narrow

 Invasion" theme, I'll honor those four amazing musicians - Roger, Pete, Keith and John - who top my "who's who" list of who's great rock.
 You tune with the importance of inventory accuracy.
-They sometimes forget that lurking behind Unexpected inventory shortblue eyes is a quadropehnia of ages, called inventory "shrinkbad things that happen without age" (or "shrink" for short), inventory accuracy.
+They someinventory accuracy.